tunnckoCore/request-all/README.md

 # [request-all][author-www-url] [![npmjs.com][npmjs-img]][npmjs-url] [![The MIT License][license-img]][license-url]

 > Performs a multiple requests and data from all pages are concatenated together and buffered until the last page of data has been retrieved.
-Use it as standalone module or as wrapper for `simple-get`.
+Use it as standalone module or as wrapper for simple-get - just pass simple-get.

 [![code climate][codeclimate-img]][codeclimate-url] [![standard code style][standard-img]][standard-url] [![travis build status][travis-img]][travis-url] [![coverage status][coveralls-img]][coveralls-url] [![dependency status][david-img]][david-url]

 ## Install
 ```
 npm i request-all --save
 ```

 ## Usage
 > For more use-cases see the [tests](./test.js)